-You can also file Self Assessment tax returns by post.
-The deadline for submitting a paper tax return is 31st October 2021.
-However, filing online is much easier and far more secure.
+You do have the option to file Self Assessment tax returns by post, if you’d rather.
+The deadline for submitting a paper tax return for the 2022/23 tax year is 31st October 2023.
+However, filing online is much easier, more secure, and results in fewer errors.

 Do I need to file a Self Assessment tax return?

 Self Assessment is the system that HMRC uses to collect Income Tax and National Insurance from self-employed individuals and anyone who receives unreported taxable income from other sources, including limited company directors, shareholders, and members of limited liability partnerships (LLPs).

 You will need to complete a Self Assessment tax return if:

 - you are a self-employed sole trader earning more than £1,000 per year

 - you are a partner in a general business partnership, or a member of an LLP

 - your annual income as an employee or pensioner is greater than £100,000

 - you or your partner receives Child Benefit and either one of you has an annual income greater than £50,000